Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [x] `System.GC.Collect();`
 - [ ] `Garbage.Collect();`

-#### Q8.You want to include language elements in a program.
+#### Q8.
+You want to include language elements in a program.
 Which design pattern best fits this objective?

 - [x] Interpreter <= correct
 - [ ] Command